 5. Training

-An experienced inspector (or several inspectors) should provide the training guiding new trainees in the identification of varieties using the varieties in commerce and foliar characteristic plots then going on to cover diseases using the virus collection and demonstration plots.
-Finally variations should be covered.
-During the training the trainers should routinely use the seeded fault plots to mark example plants in order to provide a test for the trainees giving the trainees immediate feedback on their progress and identifying weaknesses to focus the remaining training effort.
+An experienced inspector (or several inspectors) should provide the training – first guiding new trainees in the identification of varieties using the varieties in commerce and foliar characteristic plots, then going on to cover diseases using the virus collection and demonstration plots, and finally covering variations.
+During the training, the trainers should routinely use the seeded fault plots to mark example plants in order to provide a test for the trainees giving the trainees immediate feedback on their progress and identifying weaknesses to focus the remaining training effort.

 More experienced inspectors can use the plots without direct supervision of a trainer.
-For this group a senior inspector and/or field scientist should provide a guided tour of the plots highlighting key elements and drawing out discussion of the plots.
-The aim of the discussion is to encourage a harmonised approach and to ensure all inspectors are aware of all of the elements of inspection.
+For this group, a senior inspector and/or field scientist should provide a guided tour of the plots highlighting key elements and drawing out discussion of the plots.
+The aim of the discussion is to encourage a harmonised approach and to ensure that all inspectors are aware of all of the elements of inspection.

 For all trainees it is helpful for a representative of the DA and other scientific staff to give presentations of topical issues to the inspectors.
-Supervisory inspectors should ensure that the inspectors are fully aware of inspection methods particularly where changes have been made.
+Supervisory inspectors should ensure that the inspectors are fully aware of inspection methods, particularly where changes have been made.
 It is helpful to be able to demonstrate quarantine faults/organisms using posters during the period of the training course.

-New trainees should spend a period of around 8-10 days in the field and experienced inspectors should spend around 3-4 days in the field.Annex 2: Examples of sealing methods for bulk containers
+New trainees should spend a period of around 8-10 days in the field and experienced inspectors should spend around 3-4 days in the field.

-Figure 1.
-Use of a numbered tamper evident seal to close a bulk vehicle.

-Figure 2.
-Use of tamper evident seals to close the doos of a bulk vehicle.

-Figure 3.
-Use of tamper evident seals to close the rear and sides of a bulk vehicle.

-Figure 4.
-Use of tamper evident seal to close the tailgate of a vehicle carrying bulk bins.